 - Discuss with the child where he has traveled on vacations or school field trips.
 Prompt the discussion by asking questions about sights and activities.
 Ask questions that encourage the child to communicate his reactions to the trip.
 Share with the child that you together are going to read a book about traveling west.

-- Choose an age-appropriate book that features a journey and read it.
-One choice would be Wagon Train Adventures.
-Find Wagon Train Adventures at your local library or online at www.wegivebooks.org.
-Create a free account by clicking "Join" at the top of the homepage.
-Once logged in, click "Read" in the top header and then search for the title you'd like to read online.
+- Choose an age-appropriate book that features a journey, like Wagon Train Adventures or Voices from the Oregon Trail, and read it.
 For additional book choices, see Books Featuring Journeys for suggestions or Google Lit Trips, a website that combines books with Google Earth.

-- Before reading Wagon Train Adventure or other selected book, discuss with the child any knowledge he has about the journey west (oftentimes, children will have knowledge of the Oregon Trail).
+- Before reading the selected book, discuss with the child any knowledge he has about the journey west (oftentimes, children will have knowledge of the Oregon Trail).
 Have the child share with you everything that he knows about this time period, and share with him information you know, as well.
 This handout has some information that may be helpful.

 - Explain that another way to take a trip is through a book.
-Share a little about Wagon Train Adventures or other selected book.
+Share a little about Wagon Train Adventures, Voices from the Oregon Trail, or other selected book.
 Either read together or have the child read independently to the first new location the main character travels.

 - Discuss the personality traits of the main character.
 If desired, use the printout Sample Character Traits for your discussion.
 If the child is having a difficult time naming character traits, use the interactive Character Trait Chart to analyze the character.